 A typical outreach clinic day

-Five or six midwives will come in a vehicle from Azur and provide all the services below.
+Five or six midwives travel from Hoima town and provide the services described below.
 The local church/school will help us set up the room offering privacy for palpation and discussions treatment around HIV and syphilis.
-We usually cause quite a stir in the village with many children and people coming to see.
+It often causes quite a stir in the village with many children and people coming to see.